-- The class teacher will take responsibility for the daily provision for each child, and will be supported and advised by the school SENCO and other professionals where necessary. - The teacher will discuss with you any support that they think is required that is additional and different to what we would offer to children as part of our usual practice.
-Additional support will
+• The class teacher will take responsibility for the daily provision for each child, and will be supported and advised by the school SENCO and other professionals where necessary.

-- be assigned to your child.
-This might mean that your child will work with different adults such as teaching assistants (TAs) or may have some different equipment.
-This will be regularly monitored. - When it is decided that your child requires support over-and-above the support offered to other pupils, a SEN Support Plan is written detailing the extra support that your child will receive and the impact that school expects this support to have on your child. - If you and/or the teacher identify a need for a specific assessment or involvement from any outside specialist services (e.g. Educational Psychologist, Speech and Language Therapist etc), then the SENCO will talk to you about this and seek permission to proceed.
+- The teacher will discuss with you any support that they think is required that is additional and different to what we would offer to children as part of our usual practice.
+Additional support will be assigned to your child.
+This might mean that your child will work on the 'target table' with the teacher, in a different class or with different adults such as teaching assistants (TAs) or may have some different equipment.
+This will be regularly monitored. - When it is decided that your child requires support over-and-above the support offered to other pupils, a SEN Support Plan is written detailing the extra support that your child will receive and the impact that school expects this support to have on your child.
+The particular provision for your child is reviewed each term (or sooner if required) and a decision is then made about whether the provision has been effective and whether the support should continue or be changed. - If you and/or the class teacher identify a need for a specific assessment or involvement from any outside specialist services (e.g. Educational Psychologist, Speech and Language Therapist etc), then the SENCO will talk to you about this and seek permission to proceed.
 The SENCO, in collaboration with the class teacher, then becomes the lead person for working with the outside service. - In a very small number of cases, the Local Authority will need to make an Education Health Care Assessment and then consider whether to issue an Education Health and Care Plan (EHCP), which will give a child access to further support. - The special educational needs of the great majority of children should be met effectively within mainstream settings. - School governors meet with the SENCO and receive regular reports regarding the overseeing of SEN provision.